theta360developers/plugin-guide/docs/fisheye.md

 ## HDR - Blending 3 Shots into Single Image

-You can can [Picturenaut](http://www.hdrlabs.com/picturenaut/) from HDR Labs to combine the 3 images into a single image.
+You can use [Picturenaut](http://www.hdrlabs.com/picturenaut/) from HDR Labs to combine the 3 images into a single image.

 ![picturenaut GUI](example/img/fisheye/picturenaut.jpg)